SantaTool/OnlineNotepad/README.md

-# Use Online Notepad for fun
+# Use Online Notepad for Fun